PostHog/posthog.com/contents/tutorials/array-filter-breakdown.md

 tags: ['hogql', 'insights']
 ---

-Arrays (aka lists) are a useful way to store multiple values related to each other under the same key.
+Arrays (AKA lists) are a useful way to store multiple values related to each other under the same key.
 Although arrays can be a bit tricky to utilize with standard PostHog filters, [HogQL expressions](/docs/hogql/expressions) unlock the ability to make full use of them.

-This tutorial shows you how to access the arrays in your data, use them in breakdowns, and set up filters with and for them.
+This tutorial shows you how to access arrays in your data, use them in breakdowns, and set up filters with and for them.

 > **Fun fact:** A group of hedgehogs is known as an array.
 This is an inspiration for our name and [mascot](/community/profiles/720).